Dodd Frank Act

 Title VII of DFA mandates regulation of the swaps market, which was perceived to have contributed to the financial crisis.

 U.S. Regulatory Disclosures:

-The information on this website is provided to you in connection with, among other rules and regulations, (a) CFTC Rule 23.431, pursuant to which SG SA and SGIL are required to provide informational disclosures to certain of their counterparties prior to trading swaps, and (b) SEC Rule 240.15Fh-3, pursuant to which SG SA is required to provide informational disclosures to certain counterparties prior to trading SBS.
+The information on this website is provided to you in connection with, among other rules and regulations, (a) CFTC Rule 23.431, pursuant to which SG is required to provide informational disclosures to certain of its counterparties prior to trading swaps, and (b) SEC Rule 240.15Fh-3, pursuant to which SG is required to provide informational disclosures to certain counterparties prior to trading SBS.

-Where this website refers to “we” or “SG” it refers to the relevant SG entity with which you are transacting (SG SA, SGIL or both, as applicable) and where this website refers to “you” it refers to you or your organization.
+Where this website refers to “we” it refers to SG and where this website refers to “you” it refers to you or your organization.
 The information on this website will be updated regularly and you should revisit periodically to ensure that you have the most current information available.

 Certain of the disclosures contained on this website may not be relevant to all recipients.
 Specifically, the disclosures below are only required to be made where all of the following circumstances apply:

 - You are not a "swap dealer", "major swap participant", "security-based swap dealer", or "major security-based swap participant", in each case as defined in §1a of the Commodity Exchange Act; and

 If the above circumstances apply, please read the following documents carefully (which apply to both swaps and SBS):